 Developed over a hundred years ago, the significant and continuing influence of this approach on the broad practice of careers and employment counselling is clear.
-For example, recent findings from a five year longitudinal study in England, into effective career guidance and counselling for adults, indicate that career and employment practitioners in England are still heavily reliant on this approach (Bimrose, et al., 2008).
-This matching approach lends itself comfortably to the formulation of IAPs at the end of an interview, where clients/ customers and employment counsellors agree an employment goal and plan the action necessary to take this forward.
-Employment decision-making is seen as an externally planned, controlled sequence, aimed at the acquisition of the skills/ qualifications that are usually (but not always) job specific.
-The usefulness of this approach is, however, increasingly being called into question, especially for disadvantaged groups.
+For example, recent findings from a five year longitudinal study in England, into effective career guidance and counselling for adults also indicate that career practitioners in England are still heavily reliant on this approach (Bimrose, et al., 2008).
+However, its usefulness is increasingly being called into question, especially for disadvantaged groups.